iYadavVaibhav/stem/docs/0-Information-Technology/tools-frameworks.md

 - IAC - **Infrastructure as a Code**
   - **Ansible** - It can provision the underlying infrastructure of your environment, virtualized hosts and hypervisors, network devices, and bare metal servers.
   - **Terraform** - It is used to automate various infrastructure tasks.
-  - **AWS CloudFormation** - lets you create and manage a collection of Amazon Web Services (AWS) resources by provisioning and updating them in a predictable way
+  - **AWS CloudFormation** - lets you create and manage a collection of Amazon Web Services (AWS) resources by provisioning and updating them in a predictable way. [more iyv](./aws-amazon-web-services.md#aws-cloudformation)

 ## Gmail Tricks